Weed in Peterborough

 Introduction

 If you live in — or are visiting — Peterborough and want a clear, readable overview of weed (cannabis) in the city, this guide covers what matters: the current legal position in the UK, how medical cannabis access works, local NHS and support services, the role of CBD products, local enforcement trends, health and safety concerns, and practical harm-reduction advice.
 Wherever possible this article points to trusted local and national resources so you can follow up with services or official guidance.
-(GOV.UK) Weed in Peterborough
+Weed in Peterborough

 Short summary up front Weed in Peterborough